-TRANSITION TO PARAMEDIC PRACTICE
+EMP 204 TRANSITION TO PARAMEDIC PRACTICE

+(2T, 2E) 3 credits

+PREREQUISITE: Admission to the EMT-Paramedic

 Program and Permission of instructor.

-COREQUISITE: Approved anatomy and physiology course(s).
+COREQUISITE: Approved anatomy and physiology

+course(s).

 This course is designed to meet additional state and local educational requirements for paramedic practice.
 Content may include: prehospital protocols, transfer medications, topics in critical care and transport, systems presentation, and/or national standard certification courses as dictated by local needs or state requirement.
 Upon course completion, students should have met all ancillary educational requirements set forth by the Alabama Department of Public Health and local employers.